GioF71/librespot-docker/README.md

 DISABLE_DISCOVERY||Disable zeroconf discovery mode. `Y` or `y` to disable discovery.
 DITHER||Dither algorithm: none, gpdf, tpdf, tpdf_hp.
 Defaults to tpdf for formats S16, S24, S24_3 and none for other formats.
 ZEROCONF_PORT||The port the internal server advertises over zeroconf: `1` - `65535`.
 Ports <= `1024` may require root privileges.
+ZEROCONF_INTERFACE||Comma-separated interface IP addresses on which zeroconf will bind (Example "192.168.0.10,10.0.0.10").
+Defaults to all interfaces.
+Ignored by DNS-SD.
 ZEROCONF_BACKEND||Select the desidered backend, valid values are `avahi`, `libmdns`, `dns-sd`.
 With the latest builds, I am getting good results with `libmdns`, so it will be the default if discovery is not disabled
 ENABLE_VOLUME_NORMALISATION||Enables volume normalisation for librespot. `Y` or `y` to enable.
 NORMALISATION_METHOD||Specify the normalisation method to use: `basic`, `dynamic`.
 Defaults to `dynamic`.